Why America’s Worst-Run States Keep Voting for More of the Same

 By: Dr. X –

 In the 2024 election, all seven swing states went red, handing Donald Trump a second term.
 On paper, this might suggest that Republican-led states are thriving, but the data tells a different story.
-By almost every metric of prosperity, health, and education, red states lag behind their blue counterparts.
-So why do voters keep rewarding failure?

 The Red-State Disadvantage: A Data-Driven Breakdown